-The school will follow the All Wales Child Protection procedures and local protocols in relation to specific and identifiable wellbeing issues that prevent a child from accessing education, or where there are safeguarding concerns.
+The school will follow the All Wales Child Safeguarding procedures and local protocols in relation to specific and identifiable wellbeing issues that prevent a child from accessing education, or where there are safeguarding concerns.

 For a pupil to reach their full educational achievement, a high level of school attendance is essential.
 We will consistently work towards a goal of 100% attendance for all pupils.
 Every opportunity will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.
-The policies and procedures of the school apply to all year groups, including the Sixth Form, and the school will always endeavour to follow a graduated response for each pupil to ensure that poor attendance is tackled throughout the school year.
-There is a Parent Guide to Attendance available on the school website, as well as guidelines for reporting pupil absence.